ministryofjustice/itpolicycontent/content/confluence/web-browsing.md

 The categories are based on the [Forcepoint definitions](https://www.forcepoint.com/master-database-url-categories).
 -->

-### What to do if you are blocked from a web site that you think should be OK
+### What to do if you are blocked from a website that you think should be OK

 Log an incident with your [Service Desk](#service-desks).